BaysC/blog-samples/2021-06-Amazonian-Conda/README.md

 * We've chosen to take packages from the `conda-forge` channel, which gives us access to the latest and greatest versions of many popular open-source packages.
 * We've pinned the core Python version to 3.8, which is a generally available version.
-* We've added the additional packages `requests` (for nicer HTTP calls) and `pandas` (for the data science, obviously!).
+* As an example we've added the additional packages `requests` (for nicer HTTP calls) and `pandas` (for the data science, obviously!).

 We can now export the definition of the new environment to a file:

     conda env export --no-build --file blog-test.yml

 You can see the results [here](blog-test.yml).
-Notice the last line saves the path of the environment your own machine;
+Notice the last line saves the path of the environment on your own machine;
   don't worry about this, as it won't prevent installing the environment in a different place elsewhere.

 Note the `--no-build` flag.
-This is really important if you want your environment to be portable between Windows, Linux and Mac; it saves the packages definitions without specific build numbers, which would only be available for your own operating system.
+This is key if you want your environment to be portable between Windows, Linux and Mac; it saves the packages definitions without specific build numbers, which would only be available for one operating system.

 ### Using that environment
 If your colleague takes this file, they can create an identical conda environment of their own by running: